-1. Subjects in Which the Diploma May be Awarded
+Subjects in Which the Diploma May be Awarded

-The subjects for the Postgraduate Diploma in Science are: Animal Physiology, Astronomy, Biochemistry, Botany, Cellular and Molecular Biology, Chemistry, Computer Science, Ecology, Environmental Science, Geography, Geology, Hazard and Disaster Management, History and Philosophy of Science, Management Science, Mathematics, Medical Physics, Microbiology, Philosophy, Physics, Plant Biotechnology, Psychology, Statistics, Zoology.
+The subjects for the Postgraduate Diploma in Science are: Astronomy, Biochemistry, Biotechnology, Cellular and Molecular Biology, Chemistry, Computer Science, Computer Security and Forensics, Ecology, Environmental Science, Geography, Geology, Hazard and Disaster Management, History and Philosophy of Science, Management Science, Mathematics, Medical Physics, Microbiology, Philosophy, Physics, Plant Biology, Psychology, Statistics, Zoology.

-- (a) Every candidate for the Postgraduate Diploma in Science shall, before enrolling for the Diploma, fulfil one of the following conditions: either - i. qualify for the Degree of Bachelor of Science; or - qualify for a Bachelor's degree and if necessary passed a qualifying programme in such courses from the schedule to the regulations for the Degree of Bachelor of Science as may be required by the Dean of Postgraduate Studies; or
+- (a) Every candidate for the Postgraduate Diploma in Science shall, before enrolling for the Diploma, fulfil one of the following conditions: either - i. qualify for the Degree of Bachelor of Science; or - ii. qualify for a Bachelor's degree and if necessary passed a qualifying programme in such courses from the schedule to the regulations for the Degree of Bachelor of Science as may be required by the Dean of Postgraduate Studies; or

-- iii. be admitted ad eundem statum as entitled to enrol for the Postgraduate Diploma in Science. - (b) A candidate shall have met the prerequisites prescribed in the Schedule to these Regulations. - (c) Every candidate for the diploma shall have been approved as a candidate by the Dean of Science.
+- iii. be admitted ad eundem statum as entitled to enrol for the Postgraduate Diploma in Science - (b) A candidate shall have met the prerequisites prescribed in the Schedule to these Regulations. - (c) Every candidate for the diploma shall have been approved as a candidate by the Dean of Science.